-Ethereum Classic (ETC) has become a favourite option for traders who are wary of the volatility of Bitcoin and other popular cryptocurrencies.
-This guide will teach you how to trade Ethereum Classic.
+Ethereum Classic (ETC) has become a favourite option for traders and this guide will teach you how to trade Ethereum Classic.
 Keep in mind that crypto trading can be a time-consuming activity.
 You have to constantly monitor the market if you want to trade successfully.

 People looking to invest in Ethereum Classic have two options: you can buy ETC tokens from an exchange and hold them in a wallet as a long-term investment.
 This route assumes the price of ETC will go up significantly in the future, making it a worthwhile investment.
 As a bonus, some exchanges even let you take out loans using your held tokens as collateral.

 The second option is to trade Ethereum Classic on broker platforms.
 This route doesn’t require you to own any ETC coins.
 It involves using blockchain-based derivatives whose value is tethered to the price of Ethereum Classic.
 It is a short-term method to profit from Ethereum Classic without actually owning any coins.

 Ethereum Classic brokers typically offer traders three options:

 Trading is an inherently risky activity, and that risk goes up proportionally if you use unregistered brokers.
 New traders should always use registered brokers that comply with financial regulators.
 This will protect you from potential scams, theft, or fraud.
 Established brokers also offer a vast range of services, including different types of derivatives and a wide variety of risk profiles.
 Knowing what to expect from a broker can help you develop an effective trading strategy.